roadsidemultimedia/Docs/customize/base-child-theme.md

 ## Structure ##

-The PageLines Base Theme (child) folder when [installed](/configure/installing-store-products), will be located here **wp-content → themes → pagelines-template-theme**, containing the subfolder and files found in the table below.
+The PageLines Base Theme (child) folder when [installed](/configure/installing-store-products), will be located here **wp-content → themes → pagelines-template-theme**, containing the subfolder and files, as seen below.

 <pre>
 <i class="icon-folder-open"></i> pagelines-template-theme/